-Finance leaders in the UK have been attuned to the benefits of digitalisation for years.
-Advances in automation, artificial intelligence and analytics have transformed the way the finance function operates.
-Finance teams are moving beyond being the 'keepers of historical records' to supporting more value-driven activities-including continuous close and automated, seamless production of key performance metrics and data analytics-to aid better company-wide understanding of the business.
+UK finance leaders have been adjusting to the benefits of digitalisation for years.
+Advances in automation, artificial intelligence and analytics have transformed the way the finance function works.
+Finance teams are moving beyond being the "keepers of historical records" to supporting more value-driven activities-including continuous close, and automated, seamless production of key performance metrics and data analytics-to aid better company-wide understanding.

-The pandemic proved that these bespoke digital capabilities not only speed up repetitive processes, freeing up teams to focus on more analytical problem-solving; they also give the finance function a competitive edge through the insights they provide.
+The pandemic proved these bespoke digital capabilities not only sped up repetitive processes-freeing up teams to focus on more analytical problem-solving-they also gave the finance function a competitive edge through the insights they provide.

-When COVID-19 arrived, finance leaders who had already completed their digital transformation were in a much better position to provide guidance to their C-suites.
+When COVID-19 arrived, finance leaders who had already completed their digital transformation were in a much better position to give guidance to their C-suites.
 Having access to cloud-enabled financial data and powerful analytics made them more agile.
-They could monitor business-performance trends in near real time, and quickly stress-test their response to support faster, data-driven decisions with greater confidence.
+They could monitor business performance trends in near real time, and quickly stress-test their response to support faster, data-driven decisions with greater confidence.

-That gave those businesses an advantage over their less digitalised competitors.
+This gave those businesses an advantage over their less digitalised competitors.
 By pivoting quickly to new business models, they were able to stay relevant to their customers and keep up with their rapidly shifting needs and expectations.

-Finance leaders who want to continue to deliver value, through this pandemic and beyond, must do so by embracing technology and automation and communicating to stakeholders how these tools support better business results.
+Finance leaders who want to continue to deliver value must do so by embracing technology and automation and communicating to stakeholders how these tools support better business results.

-The pandemic taught us that, while it is still fundamentally important, we cannot rely on historical data to predict future outcomes.
-In these uncertain times, we have to be more proactive in the way we use data and technology to create a more resilient business model.
-There is simply no turning back.
+The pandemic taught us that, while it's still fundamentally important, we can't rely on historical data to predict future outcomes.
+In uncertain times like we've experienced-we have to be more proactive in the way we use data and technology to create a more resilient business model.
+There's simply no turning back.

-Jonathan Howell, Group CFO, Sage
+Jonathan Howell Group CFO, Sage

-Executive Summary
+Executive summary

-The pandemic has thrust finance leaders across the UK into the spotlight.
-With the economy reeling, and businesses unsure about the way forward, executives turned to their CFOs for strategic guidance.
+The pandemic thrusted finance leaders across the UK into the spotlight.
+When the economy was reeling, and businesses were unsure about the way forward, executives turned to their CFOs for strategic guidance.
 COVID-19 heightened the leadership status of the finance team, but it also increased expectations that they could predict the financial future.